inwonakng/inwon.net/data/reading/tp-berta.md

 - IFA is good.
 - GBDTs are still better when most features are numerical.
 - But TP-BERT shines on categorical.
+  > [!question]
+  > Why could this be?
+TabPFN shows better performance on numerical-dominated features.
 - XGB requires more optimization -- Catboost offers better out-of-the-box performance.

 ## Resources

 - [Code](https://github.com/jyansir/tp-berta)